Dasharo/docs/docs/variants/msi_z690/faq.md

 # FAQ

-## Why MSI Z690-A WIFI DDR4 was chosen for Dasharo ?
+## Why MSI Z690-A (WIFI) (DDR4) was chosen for Dasharo ?

 Please read [this extensive analysis][msi_port_analysis] contributed to Intel Reddit.

-## Will this work on my `MSI PRO Z690-A WIFI DDR5` or `MSI PRO Z690-A DDR5` ?
+## Will this work on my `MSI PRO Z690-A (WIFI) (DDR4)`?

-Not yet.
-The build is configured for the DDR4 only.
-But currently we work on the DDR5 variant. **Do not try that**.
+During test procedures the Dasharo firmware has been confirmed to work on the following platforms from the MSI PRO Z690-A family:

+* MSI PRO Z690-A,
+* MSI PRO Z690-A DDR4,
+* MSI PRO Z690-A WIFI DDR4.

+When analyzing the above list, it is important to consider the producer naming rules - `MSI PRO Z690-A` is the nomenclature used for naming the platform with DDR5 memory slots.

-## Will this work on my `MSI PRO Z690-A DDR4` ?
+Dasharo working correctness has not been tested on `MSI PRO Z690-A WIFI`.

-Yes, it will work on your platform.
-Working on MSI PRO Z690-A DDR have been confirmed during the test procedures.
+However, given its similarity to the other boards, there should be no problems using Dasharo on it as well.

 ## Can I safely try this on my board?